-The U.S. Department of State and the U.S. Environmental Protection Agency (EPA) are seeking candidates for an unpaid, part-time fellowship starting in Spring 2021.
+The U.S. Department of State and the U.S. Environmental Protection Agency (EPA) are seeking candidates for an unpaid, part-time fellowship starting in Winter 2023.
 The fellows will volunteer for one year to provide virtual technical and/or policy support for an U.S. embassy or consulate.
-The application period will end on May 21, 2021.
+The application period will end on January 11, 2023.

 - have air quality monitoring expertise and understanding of PM 2.5 health impacts.